Trusted WordPress tutorials, when you need them most.

 3. Be Funny and Entertaining

-Downtime is annoying, and your users may feel angry about it.
+Downtime is annoying, and your users may feel frustrated by it.
 That is why a little humor can go a long way and even motivate users to check out whatever is coming next on your website.

 Here is how Product Hunt used cat puns on their maintenance page.

-Similarly, Patreon used their mascot, and if you look closely, you can notice that the little fox had a little accident.
+Similarly, Patreon used their mascot, and if you look closely, you’ll notice that the little fox has had a small accident.

 This indicates that there is some issue with the website, but it will be fixed soon.